 This is a pleasant town, situated at the foot of the Long Sault, on the Canada side.
 Here vessels are passed up the river by the Cornwall canal, and come out into the river about twelve miles above.
-The boundary line between the United States and Canada passes near this village, and the course of the St. Lawrence is hereafter within Her Majesty's dominions.
+After passing this place, the course of the St. Lawrence is entirely within Her Majesty's dominions.